JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ## The Library Placement Programme

-_The placement of _The URANTIA Book_ in libraries has become a very important cog in the wheel of the dissemination of _The URANTLA Book_, and has become very successful.
+_The placement of_ The URANTIA Book _in libraries has become a very important cog in the wheel of the dissemination of_ The URANTIA Book, _and has become very successful.
 Kathleen Swadling prepared the following report especially for our Tenth Anniversary issue._

 The idea of donating URANTIA Books into libraries originated in Chicago when the Foundation decided to donate a book into any library that agreed to have one.
 Julia Fenderson, who was a field rep in the early 80 's, was sending out forms for readers to hand out to libraries, which told them briefly about the book and the fact that they could receive one free if they cared to write to the Chicago address and request one.